Syllabus

 We will use several forms of communication for this course.
 As communication is an important part of the learning process, we have written a lengthy communication policy.

-This document will contain information about office hours.
-It will also include contact information for the course staff members.
+This document includes information about office hours.
+It will also include contact information for the course staff members and an associated email policy.

 Grading